 More news »

-M.P.H. in Public Health, University of Illinois at Chicago
+M.P.H. in Community Health Sciences, University of Illinois at Chicago

 B.A. in Spanish, University of Michigan